JUkhan/Ajwah/README.md

 # Ajwah
-Rx based store library for Angular, React, Preact.
+Rx based store library for React, Vue, Angular, Preact.
 Manage your application's states, effects, and actions easy way.
-Easy to use in functional components with React hooks.
+It's easy to use in functional components with React hooks.

 ### Installation